aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-clipping-mask-psd-files/_index.md

 ```

 ### Step 3: Setup Export Options
 Configure PNG export settings.
-Using `TruecolorWithAlpha` ensures that any transparent regions created by clipping masks are kept.
+Using `TruecolorWithAlpha` ensures that any transparent regions created by clipping masks are kept, so you **keep transparency PNG**.

 ```java
 PngOptions saveOptions = new PngOptions();